averyprofessionalusername/bitcoin-analysis/README.md

 # bitcoin-analysis

-attempt at analyzing and predicting bitcoin data
+A juoyter notebook documenting my attempt at analyzing and predicting bitcoin price data.